areyoumahiyadav/MIUI-Gallery-Decryptor/README.md

 # MIUI Gallery Decryptor
-MIUI Gallery Decryptor is a privacy-focused, offline Android tool that decrypts supported Xiaomi/MIUI Gallery .lsa and .lsav files directly on the device, with rewarded ads supporting the app and optional signature verification for safer processing.
+MIUI Gallery Decryptor is a privacy-focused, offline Android tool that decrypts supported Xiaomi/MIUI Gallery .lsa and .lsav files directly on the device,optional signature verification for safer processing.